saugatoghosh/Udacity-Blockchain-Developer-Nanodegree/Project_3/README.md

-# Blockchain Developer Nanodegree project 3 (Supply chain )
+# Blockchain Developer Nanodegree Project 3 (Supply chain )

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.